adrianovieira/pcp/README.md

 ### 11.1 Monolitic

-You can test the mcollective through the puppet-pcpm.hacklab vm
+To test mcollective use the commands below

     vagrant ssh puppet-pcpm.hacklab
     sudo -i